-Risk Description Residua al Risk Current Controls Forecast Likelihood Impact direction of OD4: Dealers in a Osmida travel CR1: Reshaping Servic T-66 () 1 11 1 1 1 1 1 Political & Legislative- Failure to continue to provide priority services.
+Risk Description Residua al Risk Current Controls Forecast Likelihood Impact direction of OD4: Dealers in a Oranida travel CR1: Reshaping Service T-66 () 1 11 1 1 1 1 1 Political & Legislative- Failure to continue to provide priority services.
 2 2 Effective challenge is in place to identify project work with a mixed economy model approach to Reshaping approved.
 Tranche 3 projects of a corporate nature lessen the impact on front line services.
 Risk management processes are embedded into project management to identify and mitigate the impacts on service users.
 Resources: Failure to maximise and mobilise our existing resources in terms of skillsets, technology and assets to deliver the Reshaping Programme and make financial savings.
-1 2 Management Development Programme and Competency Framework aligned with the requirements of the Reshaping Programme.
+1 2 Management Programme and Competency Framework aligned with the requirements of the Reshaping Programme.
 An Organisational Development Work stream is in place to support the programme.
 Programme Board and Manager in places with project team resources considered for each project.
 Business cases developed for all projects and guidance in place.
 Management Development Programme and Competency Framework aligned with the requirements of the programme and an organisational work stream is in place to support the programme.
 Service Delivery & Wellbeing: Failure to effectively engage and communicate with our partners and service user to identify new ways of working and maximise opportunities to deliver alternative 2 2 Business cases consider non-financial implications of any proposed changes.
 Equality Impact Assessments embedded within the overall programme's management approach.
 Communications and engagement

-Risk Description Residua al Risk Current Controls Forecast • Likelihood Impact direction of travel service models that best meet the diverse activities inform project development. needs of the local community.
-Reputation: 2 2 Risk management contained within Reputational damage project documentation. as a result of failing to deliver the Reshaping Regular updates to Cabinet and programme's aims and Programme Board on status of the objectives and the programme. negative criticism this could attract from both Consultation on the Council's budget residents and our annually includes questions relating to external regulators. the approach being taken on Reshaping Services.
-Programme Board includes 000 0 4 1 1 (1 0) representatives of partners.
-CR2: Response to Legi Political and siative Chang je 2 We have considered the requirements legislative: Political 2 ~ We have considered the requirements of the Social Services and Well-being and Legislative (Wales) Act as it relates to Children repercussions of failing and Young People Services.
+Risk Description cription Residual Risk Current Controls Forecast • Likelihood Impact direction of travel service models that best meet the diverse activities inform project development. needs of the local community.
+Reputation: 2 2 Risk management contained within Reputational damage project documentation. as a result of failing to deliver the Reshaping programme's aims and Regular updates to Cabinet and Programme Board on status of the objectives and the programme. negative criticism this programmer could attract from both Consultation on the Council's budget residents and our annually includes questions relating to external regulators. the approach being taken on Reshaping Services.
+Programme Board includes representatives of partners.
+CR2: Response to Legi Political and 2 2 We have considered the requirements legislative: Political and Legislative of the Social Services and Well-being (Wales) Act as it relates to Children repercussions of failing and Young People Services.
 We have to implement also reaffirmed our compliance with requirements of the the All Wales Child Protection Social Services and Procedures to ensure we continue to Well-being (Wales) Act. meet our safeguarding responsibilities Resources: Insufficient 2 3 for children and young people.
-Budget setting process includes resources to implement 3 considerations of cost pressures the requirements of the arising from legislative change.
+Budget setting process includes resources to implement considerations of cost pressures the requirements of the arising from legislative change.
 Social Services and Well-being (Wales) Act.
-Service Delivery & 2 3 Effective implementation of the Social Wellbeing: Failure to Services and Well-being (Wales) Act Action Plan. deliver requirements of the Social Services ACTION FIAM.
-Well-being (Wales) Act Continue to support the ongoing and our duty to development of the DEWIS safeguard the well- Information Portal. being of our residents.
+2 3 Effective implementation of the Social Service Delivery & Wellbeing: Failure to ٥ Effective implementation of the Social Services and Well-being (Wales) Act deliver requirements of Action Plan. the Social Services Well-being (Wales) Act Continue to support the ongoing and our duty to development of the DEWIS safeguard the well- being of our residents.
+Information Portal. boiling of our residents.
 Implemented new assessment processes to ensure compliance with requirements of the Act.
 We develop an Annual Consultation Programme that is aligned to the duty within the Act to engage with citizens/service users.